LioNguyen/project-movie/README.md

 - [x] Add toast popup for any errors or notifications
 - [x] Add debounce to search input
 - [x] Add empty state when there is no results found
+- [x] Add util to check whether image url is valid or not
+- [x] Add image default background when img url is not valid
 - [x] Add image slide in movie detail
 - [x] Add skeleton loading, but still have place to enhance
 - [x] Use Atomic Design Pattern to manage all components